lreb/git-lab/README.md

 `git clean -fdx`
 WARNING: -x will also remove all ignored files, including ones specified by .gitignore!
 You may want to use -n for preview of files to be deleted.

+git reset --hard # removes staged and working directory changes

+read comments and manual.

+git clean -f -d
+remove untracked

+git clean -f -x -d
+CAUTION: as above but removes ignored files like config.

+git clean -fxd :/
+CAUTION: as above, but cleans untracked and ignored files through the entire repo (without :/, the operation affects only the current directory)

 ### Add remote url

 `git remote add origin <ssh-url>`